pschachte/wybe/WYBE.md

 the log through the entire application can become tiresome, and can make code maintenance more difficult.
-Resources are often useful where an imperative application would use a global or static variable, or where an object oriented application would use a class variable.
+Resources are often useful where an imperative application would use a global or static variable, or where an object-oriented application would use a class variable.

 ### <a name="resource-declarations"></a>Declaring a resource